-There are two types of branching that occur in trees and shrubs: alternate branching and opposite branching.
+Two types of branching occur in trees and shrubs: alternate branching and opposite branching.
 With alternate branching, the side branches are staggered and alternate throughout the branch.
-On the other hand, the side branches that grow directly opposite of each other in trees and shrubs with opposite branching.
+On the other hand, the side branches that grow directly opposite of each other in trees and shrubs are considered opposite branching.

-There are far fewer trees with opposite branching than those with alternate branching, so this can be a big clue to the identity of the tree if you are trying to figure out what kind it is.
+There are far fewer trees with opposite branching, than those with alternate branching, so this can be a big clue to the identity of the tree if you're trying to figure out what kind it is.
 Opposite branching trees can have simple or compound leaves, and the latter is made of several individual leaflets.
 Simple leaves can have smooth or toothed outlines, such as the sugar maple (smooth) or the red or silver maple (toothed).

-There are other shrub species that have opposite branching, like burning bush (Euonymus alata), winter creeper (Euonymus fortunei) and privets (Ligustrum spp.).
+Other shrub species have opposite branching, like burning bush (Euonymus alata), wintercreeper (Euonymus fortunei), and privets (Ligustrum spp.).